MonoidMusician/blog/sources/reformed_oop.md

   }
 ```

-My implementation also contains functions to wait for full initialization to complete, since this was convenienent for my WebAudio nodes.
+My implementation also contains functions to wait for full initialization to complete, since this was convenienent for my [WebAudio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) worklet nodes:
+they can instantiate a normal gain node synchronously, as a proxy for other nodes to subscribe to, while waiting for the worklet to load.

 ```purescript
 newtype Scope = Scope